 Local contractor Smith and Company was selected to complete the construction on Rayford Road in early 2017.
 The County and project team understand construction can be impactful but will do our best to keep you updated and reduce impacts.
 To maintain mobility during construction, the contractor will start by building the bridge and work on areas off the existing road first, to not impact current travel.
 Once work is needed on the existing roadway, 2 lanes of traffic will be open for most of the duration by removing the center-turn-lane.

-Construction is scheduled to begin in April 2017 through the summer of 2019.
+Construction is scheduled to begin in April 2017 through 2019.
 A more detailed timeline of the construction events will be shared soon so check back for updates.

 What You Should Expect to See and Hear During Construction